Jai-76/My-first-Neo-project/CONTRIBUTING.md

 ## 📜 License

-By contributing to this project, you agree that your contributions will be licensed under the [MIT License](https://github.com/Jai-76/My-first-Neo-project/blob/main/License).
+By contributing to this project, you agree that your contributions will be licensed under the [`MIT License`](https://github.com/Jai-76/My-first-Neo-project/blob/main/License).

 ![Line](https://user-images.githubusercontent.com/85225156/171937799-8fc9e255-9889-4642-9c92-6df85fb86e82.gif)